Tammy Baldwin: Health care

 Baldwin pushes for continued access to reproductive care for veterans, 2023.

 An outspoken advocate of single-payer, government-run universal health care since her days as a state legislator, Baldwin introduced the Health Security for All Americans Act, which would have required states to provide such a system, in 2000, 2002, 2004, and 2005.
 The bill died each time it was introduced without a House vote.

 Baldwin has said that she "believes strongly that a single-payer health system is the best way to comprehensively and fairly reform our health care system."
 In 2009, she voted for the version of health-care reform that included a public option, a government-run health-care plan that would have competed with private insurers, but only the House passed that version.
-She ultimately voted for the Affordable Care Act (Obamacare), which became law in 2010.
+She ultimately voted for the Patient Protection and Affordable Care Act (Obamacare), which became law in 2010.
 Baldwin is credited with writing the ACA provision that allows Americans to stay on their parents' health insurance until age 26.
 She said she hoped a public option in the ACA would lead to a single-payer system.
 The first version of the ACA Baldwin voted for included a public option, but the final version did not.

-In 2009, Baldwin introduced the Ending LGBT Health Disparities Act (ELHDA), which sought to advance LGBT health priorities by promoting research, cultural competency, and non-discrimination policies.
+In 2009, Baldwin introduced the Ending LGBT Health Disparities Act (ELHDA), which sought to advance LGBTQ health priorities by promoting research, cultural competency, and non-discrimination policies.
 The bill did not pass.

 Baldwin was one of five Democratic senators to sign a letter to President Trump in 2017 warning that failure "to take immediate action to oppose the lawsuit or direct House Republicans to forgo this effort will increase instability in the insurance market, as insurers may choose not to participate in the marketplace in 2018" and that they remained concerned that his administration "has still not provided certainty to insurers and consumers that you will protect the cost-sharing subsidies provided under the law."